followmyutopia/devextreme-documentation/concepts/Common/30 Modularity/015 Create a Custom Bundle/Create a Custom Bundle.md

-﻿To create a custom bundle using the DevExtreme Bundler tool, you need [Webpack](http://webpack.github.io/docs/) and the DevExtreme package installed globally.
+﻿To create a custom bundle using the DevExtreme Bundler tool, you need <a href="http://webpack.github.io/docs/" target="_blank">Webpack</a> and the DevExtreme package installed globally.

     npm install -g webpack
     npm install -g devextreme